FaradayDetu/TeachingMaterials/Master_Modelling/README.md

 # R course and Reproducible research with R markdown

-This is the material corresponding to the lectures for the classes given on 20, 22, 27 and 29 October.
+This is the material corresponding to the lectures for the classes given on 20, 22, 27 and 29 October of Data Visualization and Modelling course from Master in Modelling for Science and Engineering, UAB.
 They are prepared to learn R and create resproducible documents using Markdown

 ## License